Skip to Content

 2. Offer Practice with Cause & Effect

-After toddlerhood, most kids know if you push your block tower, it falls down.
-But what about other materials?
+After toddlerhood, most children understand that pushing a block tower makes it fall—but what about other materials?

 For example, which pom-pom is easier to throw through the air, one that is dry or another that is wet?
 Why is that?